Z3NTL3/DiscordTokenChecker/README.md

 ![Screenshot_1](https://user-images.githubusercontent.com/48758770/158063431-b412eed0-214b-46ee-8c4f-58ce5d7e9483.png)

 # Source:
-For github newbies belike
+For github newbies belike<br>
-``Do not forget to create a 'tokens.txt' file next to the location of this tool with your tokens being pasted in the tokens.txt file.``
+``Do not forget to create a 'tokens.txt' file next to the location of this tool with your tokens being pasted in the tokens.txt file.``<br><br>
 ```python
 import threading
 import requests